Frequently Asked Questions for Faculty and Staff

 What should I do if someone in my work space is not wearing a mask or following proper social distancing?

 If you feel comfortable doing so, share the campus policy with them.
-If the behavior continues, you can report the incident to the Dean of Students Office or Human Resources for conduct review.
+If the behavior continues, you can report the incident to the Office of Student Rights and Responsibilities or Human Resources for conduct review.